-Surety accounted for approximately 5.1% of our total insurance revenue for the year ended December 31, 2023 (December 31, 2022 - 5.0%).
+Surety accounted for approximately 5.7% of our total insurance revenue and 23.2% of our total net premium earned for the year ended December 31, 2024 (December 31, 2023 - 5.1% and 21.6% respectively).
 The main products offered by our Surety business line are:

-- Contract surety bonds, such as performance and labour and material payment bonds, primarily for the construction industry; - Commercial surety bonds, such as license and permit, tax and excise, and fiduciary bonds, which are issued on behalf of commercial enterprises and professionals to governments, regulatory bodies or courts to guarantee compliance with legal or fiduciary obligations; - Developer surety bonds, comprising mainly bonds to secure real estate developers' legislated deposit and warranty obligations on residential projects; and,

-New home warranty insurance for residential homes.
+- Contract surety bonds, such as performance and labour and material payment bonds, primarily for the construction industry; - Commercial surety bonds, such as license and permit, tax and excise, and fiduciary bonds, which are issued on behalf of commercial enterprises and professionals to governments, regulatory bodies or courts to guarantee compliance with legal or fiduciary obligations; - Developer surety bonds, comprising mainly bonds to secure real estate developers' legislated deposit and warranty obligations on residential projects; and, - New home warranty insurance for residential homes.